DrUzair/RnD/anonymization.md

 4. To ascertain whether means are reasonably likely to be used to identify the natural person, account should be taken of all objective factors, such as the costs of and the amount of time required for identification, taking into consideration the available technology at the time of the processing and technological developments.

-5. **The principles of data protection should therefore not apply to anonymous information, namely information which does not relate to an identified or identifiable natural person or to personal data rendered anonymous in such a manner that the data subject is not or no longer identifiable. **
+5. **The principles of data protection should therefore not apply to anonymous information, namely information which does not relate to an identified or identifiable natural person or to personal data rendered anonymous in such a manner that the data subject is not or no longer identifiable.**

 6. **This Regulation does not therefore concern the processing of such anonymous information, including for statistical or research purposes.**

-Compliance to General Data Protection Regulation (**GDPR**) has increased the importance of data anonymization.
-GPPR relaxes it stringent requirements if effective measures are taken to de-identify the people in data such that data controllers and processors can collect, process, transfer and monetize their data.

 The data based enterprises, both controllers and processors, who opt to choose data anonymization are not completely safe from stepping across regulatory bounds.
 # Concepts

 # Limitations